Greg Williams: Emerging Tech from COVID Crisis

 Play Video View Fees

 Greg Williams is an authority on technology trends and the ways they impact business and society.
-As editor at WIRED UK magazine, Greg meets the innovators, thinkers, scientists, entrepreneurs, and creatives who are changing the world and writes on a variety of subjects, including innovation, technology, business, creativity, and ideas.
-The annual trends report he edits, WIRED World, is essential is seen as an essential briefing for senior leaders who want to understand the forces shaping the global business.
+As editor-in-chief of WIRED magazine, Greg meets the innovators, thinkers, scientists, entrepreneurs, and creatives who are changing the world and writes on a variety of subjects, including innovation, technology, business, creativity, and ideas.
+WIRED World, The annual trends report he edits, is an essential briefing for senior leaders who want to understand the forces shaping the global business landscape.
+He is currently at work on a book on the nature of influence and how to nurture and grow it both professionally and personally.

 Exclusively represented by Leading Authorities, Inc. speakers bureau, he possesses a unique combination of storytelling expertise and an in-depth knowledge of the future of technology and how it will impact every sector of business.
 This enables him to transform complex information into entertaining and accessible insights that prepare audiences for what’s coming next.
-Greg primarily speaks on what’s new and what’s next and how organisations and individuals can best prepare themselves for what’s on the horizon.
-He also has extensive experience as a conference facilitator and moderator, having interviewed world leaders and CEOs of some of the world’s best-known companies.
+Greg primarily speaks on what’s new and what’s next and how organizations and individuals can best prepare themselves for what’s on the horizon.
+He also has extensive experience as a conference facilitator and moderator, having interviewed world leaders and CEOs of some of the world’s best-known companies at high-level summits, such as the World Economic Forum in Davos.

-He speaks on the technology and trends shaping the world, from artificial intelligence to the blockchain, sustainability to fintech, cybersecurity to personalized healthcare, automation and robotics to the space industry, the future of work to the next wave of disruptive forces impacting every organisation.
+He speaks on the technology and trends shaping the world — from artificial intelligence to the blockchain, sustainability to fintech, cybersecurity to personalized healthcare, automation and robotics to the space industry, and the future of work to the next wave of disruptive forces impacting every organization.
 In every presentation, Greg identifies the challenges and opportunities for organizations in every sector to innovate in an accelerating culture where norms are shifting.

 Having delivered incisive, actionable insights, Greg’s dynamic presentations have received praise from clients in multiple areas of industry, including finance, retail, travel, healthcare, apparel, software, manufacturing, mobility, security, energy and consulting.